-9.1 Key legislation and policies in the sector

-Civil Union Act 17 of 2006

-The Civil Union Act, 2006 is an act which legalises same-sex marriage.
+Key Legislation and Policy in the sector Impact on women Civil Union Act 17 of 2006 The Civil Union Act, 2006 is an act which legalises same-sex marriage.
 It allows two people, regardless of gender, to form either a marriage or a civil partnership.
+In terms of Marriages: This Act caters for a specific form of marriage, providing for both opposite and same-sex couples.
+Both prospective spouses must be at least 18 years of age; in contrast with the Marriage